Austen.com

 British Titles of Nobility

-This is not strictly a Regency site, but it contains excellent information on the British Peerage, including the rankings of the peers, forms of address, and details on the real people who have held some titles.
+Not strictly a Regency site, but essential background reading.
+Contains thorough information on the British Peerage — rankings, forms of address, and details on the real people who have held many titles.
+Invaluable for understanding Austen's social hierarchy.

 Fashion